-- 52. The rules for the composition and functioning of the supervision and control committees should appear in the board of directors regulations, and should be consistent with those applicable to the committees mandated by law in accordance with the foregoing recommendations, including: - a) They should be composed exclusively of non-executive directors, with a majority of independent directors. - b) Committees should be chaired by independent directors. - c) The board of directors should appoint the members of such committees based on the knowledge, skills and experience of the directors and the tasks of each committee, discuss their proposals and reports, and they should render accounts, at the first full meeting of the board of directors subsequent to their meetings, of their activities and take responsibility for the work performed.
+- 52. The rules for the composition and functioning of the supervision and control committees should appear in the board of directors regulations, and should be consistent with those applicable to the committees mandated by law in accordance with the foregoing recommendations, including: - They should be composed exclusively of non-executive directors, with a majority of independent a) directors. - Committees should be chaired by independent directors. b) - The board of directors should appoint the members of such committees based on the knowledge, skills and experience of the directors and the tasks of each committee, discuss their proposals and reports, and they should render accounts, at the first full meeting of the board of directors subsequent to their meetings, of their activities and take responsibility for the work performed.

-- d) The committees should be entitled to engage outside advisors, when they feel this is necessary for the discharge of their duties. - e) Minutes of the meeting should be prepared, and made available to all directors.

-- 53. Supervision of compliance with the corporate governance rules, the internal codes of conduct and the corporate social responsibility policy should be attributed to one committee or shared among multiple committees of the board of directors, which may be the audit commission, the appointments committee, the corporate social responsibility committee, if any, or a specialised committee that the board of directors, in exercise of its self-organisation authority, decides to create for that purpose, to which the following minimum functions should be specifically attributed: - a) Supervising compliance with the internal codes of conduct and the corporate governance rules of the company. - b) Supervising the shareholder and investor communications and relationships strategy, including small and medium-sized shareholders. - c) Periodically evaluating the adequacy of company's corporate governance system in order for it to fulfil its mission of promoting the interests of society and, as applicable, taking account of the legitimate interests of the other stakeholders. - d) Reviewing the company's corporate responsibility policy, seeing to it that it is aimed at creation of value. - e) Monitoring the corporate social responsibility strategy and practices and evaluating the degree of compliance therewith. - f) Monitoring and evaluating the processes of relationships with the various stakeholders. - g) Evaluating everything related to nonfinancial risks of the company, including operating, technological, legal, social, environmental, political and reputation risk. - h) Coordinating the process of reporting nonfinancial and diversity information, in accordance with applicable regulations and reference international standards.

-- 54. The corporate social responsibility policy should include the principles or commitments the company assumes voluntarily in relation to the various stakeholders, and identify at least: - a) The objectives of the corporate social responsibility policy and the development of support instruments. - b) The corporate strategy related to sustainability, the environment and social matters. - c) The specific practices regarding questions related to: shareholders, employees, customers, suppliers, social questions, environment, diversity, fiscal responsibility, respect for human rights and prevention of illegal conduct. - d) The methods or systems for monitoring the results of application of the specific practices indicated above, the associated risks and management thereof. - e) The mechanisms for supervision of nonfinancial risk, ethics and business conduct.
+d) The committees should be entitled to engage outside advisors, when they feel this is nec discharge of their duties. e) Minutes of the meeting should be prepared, and made available to all directors.
+Complies [] Partially complies [] Explain [] Not applicable [X] 53. corp com corp exer ervision of compliance with the corporate governance rules, the internal codes of conduct and the corate social responsibility policy should be attributed to one committee or shared among multiple mittees of the board of directors, which may be the audit commission, the appointments committee, the corate social responsibility committee, if any, or a specialised committee that the board of directors, in cise of its self-organisation authority, decides to create for that purpose, to which the following minimum tions should be specifically attributed: a) Supervising compliance with the internal codes of conduct and the corporate governance rules of the company. b) Supervising the shareholder and investor communications and relationships strategy, including small and medium-sized shareholders. c) Periodically evaluating the adequacy of company's corporate governance system in order for it to fulfil its mission of promoting the interests of society and, as applicable, taking account of the legitimate interests of the other stakeholders. d) Reviewing the company's corporate responsibility policy, seeing to it that it is aimed at creation of value. e) Monitoring the corporate social responsibility strategy and practices and evaluating the degree of compliance therewith. f) Monitoring and evaluating the processes of relationships with the various stakeholders. g) Evaluating everything related to nonfinancial risks of the company, including operating, technological, legal, social, environmental, political and reputation risk. h) Coordinating the process of reporting nonfinancial and diversity information, in accordance with applicable regulations and reference international standards.
+Complies [X] Partially complies [] Explain [] 54.
+The corporate social responsibility policy should include the principles or commitments the company assumes voluntarily in relation to the various stakeholders, and identify at least: a) The objectives of the corporate social responsibility policy and the development of support instruments. b) The corporate strategy related to sustainability, the environment and social matters. c) The specific practices regarding questions related to: shareholders, employees, customers, suppliers, social questions, environment, diversity, fiscal responsibility, respect for human rights and prevention of illegal conduct. d) The methods or systems for monitoring the results of application of the specific practices indicated above, the associated risks and management thereof.

+The mechanisms for supervision of nonfinancial risk, ethics and business conduct.